techtonik/suxx/README.md

  * its name is ugly in both lower and Capitalized Case
  * it is too verbose and too concise at the same time
- * it is a plain text file that can not be parsed
+ * it lacks structure that can be automatically processed
+   * there is no permalinks
- * you need to pass GitHub registration and know the interface
+ * you need registration and be familiar with GitHub

 ## Contents